-se Contents: Modules/ Sub Modules Marks (%) (A) Issue of Bonus shares -Meaning, Sources and Guidelines for the issue of Bonus Shares, Accounting treatment for the issue of bonus shares.
-25% (B) Share split - subdivision of shares and conversion of shares into Stock Buyback of share :Meaning Legal provisions for buyback of shares, SEBI guidelines for buyback, accounting treatment for buyback (c) Employee Stock Option Scheme: Meaning Employee Stock Purchase Scheme (Theory only) Final Accounts of Companies: (Vertical Format Only - 25% Amalgamation and Absorption: Accounting for Mergers and Acquisitions (As per Indian Accounting Standard - 14) Purchase method and pooling of interest method (excluding Inter- Company holding) 25% (A) Human Resource Accounting: Meaning, Objectives, Benefits and Limitations, Methods of Valuation (Only theory) - Historical Cost, Replacement Cost, Opportunity Cost, Standard Cost and Present Value Method.
-(B) Inflation Accounting: Meaning, Approaches to Inflation Accounting(Theory Only).
+Module Modules/ Sub Modules No. 1 (A) Issue of Bonus shares -Meaning, Sources and Guidelines for the issue of Bonus Shares, Accounting treatment for the issue of bonus shares.
+(B) Share split- subdivision of shares and conversion of shares into Stock Buyback of share: Meaning Legal provisions for buyback of shares, SEBI guidelines for buyback, accounting treatment for buyback (c) Employee Stock Option Scheme: Meaning Employee Stock Purchase Scheme (Theory only) 2 Final Accounts of Companies : (Vertical Format Only - Excluding calculation of managerial remuneration.
+3 Amalgamation and Absorption: Accounting for Mergers and Acquisitions (As per Indian Accounting Standard - 14) Purchase method and pooling of interest method (excluding Inter- Company holding) 4 (A) Human Resource Accounting: Meaning, Objectives, Benefits and Limitations, Methods of Valuation (Only theory) - Historical Cost, Replacement Cost, Opportunity Cost, Standard Cost and Present Value Method.
+(B) Inflation Accounting: Meaning, Approaches to Inflation Accounting (Theory Only).
 (C) Recent developments in Accounting: Environmental accounting - Meaning and Significance, An Overview of Corporate Environmental reporting in India.; Forensic accounting - Meaning, Role of Forensic Accountant.
-25% Modules/ Sub Modules (A) Issue of Bonus shares -Meaning, Sources and Guidelines for the issue of Bonus Shares, Accounting treatment for the issue of bonus shares.
-(B) Share split- subdivision of shares and conversion of shares into Stock Buyback of share :Meaning Legal provisions for buyback of shares, SEBI guidelines for buyback, accounting treatment for buyback (c) Employee Stock Option Scheme: Meaning Employee Stock Purchase Scheme (Theory only) Final Accounts of Companies: (Vertical Format Only - Excluding calculation of managerial remuneration.
-Amalgamation and Absorption: Accounting for Mergers and Acquisitions (As per Indian Accounting Standard - 14) Purchase method and pooling of interest method (excluding Inter- Company holding) (A) Human Resource Accounting: Meaning, Objectives, Benefits and Limitations, Methods of Valuation (Only theory) - Historical Cost, Replacement Cost, Opportunity Cost, Standard Cost and Present Value Method.
-(B) Inflation Accounting: Meaning, Approaches to Inflation Accounting(Theory Only).
-(C) Recent developments in Accounting: Environmental accounting - Meaning and Significance, An Overview of

 - 1. Lean Accounting- Meaning and Objectives. - 2.
 Social Accounting Meaning and Approaches to Social Accounting - 3.
 Right Issue Concept and advantages. - 4.
-Company Liquidation Meaning, modes and consequences. - 5.
-Brand Accounting. - 6.
+Company Liquidation Meaning, modes and consequences.

+- 5. Brand Accounting. - 6.
 Inter Firm Comparison Meaning, Pre-requisites, advantages and limitations. - 7.
 Auditing Meaning, Objectives, Types of Audit, Qualities of an auditor, qualifications of an auditor, Status of an auditor